 It’s for the love of the game.

-In victory or defeat, baseball gets in their blood and the overwhelming love for the game far surpasses any individual call or disappointment.
+In victory or defeat, baseball is in their blood and the overwhelming love for the game far surpasses any individual call or disappointment.
 It’s why true fans keep watching their teams, hoping that this will be “their season”, knowing that if it’s not, they’ll still hope again next year….

 We Christians are a funny lot.
 There is so much we have in common, not the least of which is the belief that Jesus Christ has come to bring hope to the hopeless, to teach us how to serve and think and love like He does and ultimately to set us free from death itself.
 That’s pretty important stuff to agree about, and for the most part, they’re part and parcel of the Christian faith.

 Noooooo problem!
-Well, except that different “teams” (stretching the metaphor here!) have different perspectives and different methods of reaching the goal – of bringing people to Christ.
+Except that different “teams” (stretching the metaphor here!) have different perspectives and different methods of reaching the goal – of bringing people to Christ.
 Some focus on inner city ministries and others are rural, some are full of diversity and others mostly look and think alike.
 Some are eager to see the game change and others feel compelled to hold to tradition.
 But even with all the different ways of thinking and interpreting Christianity, sometimes even in heated huddles with fingers pointing and hands waving in the air, there is still one thing that unites us all….

 We love Jesus.